 Just to recap: I turned the heat on, to cook the garlic, than added the tomatoes, and finally the chopped up artichoke.
 While they were getting acquainted over a medium heat, I dredged the red mullets in flour and fried them in plenty of oil:

 It may have been ‘creative’ of me — but was it good?
 Hmmm.
-Not bad, it was quite nice actually (especially since this was lunch on Monday) but even so … I shall have to work at this recipe to get a little more ‘oomph’ into it.
-Some freshness was lacking … whatever.
+Ahem … errrrr.
+Not bad, actually, more like pretty good (especially since this was lunch on Monday) but even so … I shall have to work at this recipe to get a little more ‘oomph’ into it.
+Some freshness was lacking.
+Whatever.
 We were hungry and gobbled the lot: